apache/incubator-weex/doc/components/list.md

 ### Events

 - `loadmore`: if the list scrolls to bottom, this event will be triggered immediately.
 You can load the next page of items in this event handler.
-- `onappear`: if the list's items scroll to visible area, this event will be triggered when list is stopped .
+- `onappear`: if the list's cells scroll to visible area, this event will be triggered when list is stopped.
 You can do something in this event handler.
-- `ondisappear`: if the list's items scroll to invisible area, this event will be triggered when list is stopped .
+- `ondisappear`: if the list's cells scroll to invisible area, this event will be triggered when list is stopped.
 You can do something in this event handler.

 **common events**: check out the [common events](../references/common-event.md)